-5.9.4 Areas for development and Recommendations
+Areas for development and recommendations

 Areas for development and their subsequent recommendations are where it has been identified that there is the opportunity for improvement, but a condition is not necessary.
-These areas should be monitored by the provider and the recommendations implemented, if appropriate.
+These areas should be considered by the provider and the recommendations implemented, if appropriate.